Subject Source: Local sources

 Scope and Contents Correspondence, 1756-1764, of Maria Carter Armistead (including letters written by Mrs. Thomas Feilde); business papers, 1782-1828, of William Cocke of "Bremo," Henrico County, Virginia and of "Oakland," Cumberland County, Virginia; and letters, 1861-1863, of William Fauntleroy Cocke, Thomas Lewis Preston Cocke and Edmund Randolph Cocke concerning their service in the Confederate States Army (including the Battle of First Bull Run).Also included are five volumes of farm and account...

-Scope and Contents Notebook, ca. 1900-1914, compiled by Wilson Miles Cary, concerning the Cary Family history from the 16th century onward.
+Scope and Contents Notebook, circa 1900-1914, compiled by Wilson Miles Cary, concerning the Cary Family history from the 16th century onward.
 Also covers related branches including the families of Fairfax, Harrison, Randolph, Langhorne, Jefferson and others.
-Bound Volume. ca 379 pages.
+Bound Volume.
+Approximately 379 pages.

 Scope and Contents Research material of Gerald Steffens Cowden from his Ph.D. dissertation on the Randolph's of Virginia, "The Randolphs of Turkey Island: a Prosopography of the First Three Generations, 1650-1806. " Also includes other works and essays from his earlier education, and the research accompanying those essays as well.